These differences affect:

 - Coffee pod machines work by sealing fresh ground coffee in a pod or pack.

 - This preserves the coffee in perfect condition until the moment it is brewed.

 - Most major coffee pod systems were originally designed for the workplace, although domestic machines are now readily available.
 These are not generally suitable for the workplace.

 - Pod systems are relatively easy to manage, clean and restock.

 - Coffee pod machines are relatively cheap.
 This means that they become cost-effective at low drinks volumes.

-- Pod machines can offer a wide variety of black, green and herbal teas and hot chocolates with the same delivery system.
+- Pod machines can offer a wide variety of black, green,herbal & infusion teas and hot chocolates with the same delivery system.

 Coffee pod machines are growing in popularity worldwide.
 In an office environment they offer a quality, varied drinks menu in a cost-effective, easily managed package.
 Our most popular ranges are the Flavia and Keurig machines, both of which are designed for the office environment.